kavismith/VPN-Setup/README.md

 </p>
 <p>
-Once signed into your Remote Desktop go whatismyipaddress.com to check your Remote Desktop IPv4 address
+After signing into your Remote Desktop session, you can check the IPv4 address assigned to your Remote Desktop by following these steps:

+- Open a web browser within your Remote Desktop session.

+- In the web browser's address bar, type in "whatismyipaddress.com" and press Enter.

+- The website will display the IPv4 address associated with your Remote Desktop on the screen.

+This will allow you to view and note the specific IPv4 address assigned to your Remote Desktop session.
 </p>

 <h2>Sign up for Proton VPN</h2>